Irys-xyz/Irys-docs/pages/overview/about-bundlr.md

 ---
-sidebar_label: About Bundlr
-sidebar_position: 1
 description: Unlock the full potential of Bundlr's technology with our developer resources.
-Use our SDK and start storing data permanently with 3-4 lines of code.
+Use our SDK and start storing data permanently with 3 lines of code.
-slug: /overview
 ---

 # About Bundlr